yuantt83/project_examples/nobel_gender/README.md

 Synopsis:

 Are women Nobel Prize winners younger than men on average?
-This code provides analysis to find an answer in the latest dataset of the prize recipients over the past 120 years.
+This code provides statistical analysis to find an answer using the latest dataset of the prize recipients over the past 120 years.

 This folder contains:
 README  \\